rolling-scopes-school/qualifying-stage/tasks/creative-extension/mentors-check.md

 2️⃣ Understanding & Justification — **50** points

-_Student should clearly explain:_

-- _Why this feature was chosen (problem it solves, goals)_
-- _Considered solution options and the reasoning behind the choice_
-- _Technology decisions and structure of their code_
+_Student should clearly explain: why this feature was chosen (problem it solves, goals); considered solution options and the reasoning behind the choice; technology decisions and structure of their code_

 - Weak understanding - **10**
 - Good explanation, but limited technical depth - **30**